DataMinerUK/datamineruk.github.com/cv/README.md

 #### Data Journalist at The Times & Sunday Times
 May 2013 - Present

 The programmer-journalist in a three person team spearheading data driven investigative journalism across both Times titles.
-Working with journalists to source, clean and analyze data for exclusive stories as well as building prototypes for the interactive developers and online designers.
+Worked with journalists to source, clean and analyze data for exclusive stories as well as building prototypes for the interactive developers and online designers.

 Latest projects include [Gender Gap] (http://www.thesundaytimes.co.uk/sto/public/gendergap/) and [Colossus] (http://www.thetimes.co.uk/tto/public/colossus/)